harshadpawale1/harshadpawale1/README.md

 <h2 align="left">Hello there 👋!
-I'm Aditya Dhamanekar, a dedicated and enthusiastic programmer.</h2>
+I'm Harshad pawale, a dedicated and enthusiastic programmer.</h2>